CastagnaIT/plugin.video.netflix/README.md

 In the addon settings go to Expert page and change `Limit video stream resolution to` value to 720p.
 - Limit InputStream Adaptive max bandwidth<br/>
 In the addon settings go to Expert page open InputStream Adaptive settings and try to set Max Bandwidth between 2.500.000 and 4.000.000
-- Only to RPI: Cooling and overclock - NOT recommended for non-experts<br/>
-On RPI devices, some users have adopted adequate cooling and slightly overclocked to achieve improvements, reminder NOT recommended for non-experts.

 ### My android device supports 4K but does not playback
 First, make sure that: